AY2122S1-CS2103T-W15-3/tp/docs/UserGuide.md

 **Format:** `cmark INDEX [INDEX]...`

 * Marks the contact at `INDEX` and **pins it at the top** of the contact list.
-* You can specify more than one `INDEX`, e.g `cmark 1 2`, the order in which the marked contacts appear will be in reverse order to the order you specify their corresponding indexes.
+* You can specify more than one `INDEX`, e.g. `cmark 1 2`, the order in which the marked contacts appear will be in reverse order to the order you specify their corresponding indexes.
 * `INDEX` refers to the index number shown in the **currently displayed** contact list.

 <div markdown="block" class="alert alert-primary">:bulb: **Tip:**